 Park crowds.
 DisneySea.

 Live entertainment: DisneySea.
-The Big Band Beat show was a Broadway-caliber performance.
+The Big Band Beat show delivers a Broadway-caliber performance.

 Parades.
 Tokyo Disneyland.
 As cool as it was to see a parade from the water, I loved how ornate the floats of a Tokyo Disneyland parade are.
 There’s an excellent reason why the land parades win: there’s a limit to what you can put on a float and have it still be seaworthy.